BranchMetrics/branch_io_cli/README.md

 - Branch key(s), either live, test or both
 - Domain name(s) used for Branch links
-- Location of your Xcode project
+- Location of your Xcode project (may be inferred in simple projects)

+To use the `--commit` option, you must have the `git` command available in your path.

+To add the SDK with CocoaPods or Carthage, you must have the `pod` or `carthage` command, respectively, available in your path.

 #### Options